getodk/xlsform-offline/README.md

 ## Package

-The easiest way to package, is to use a macOS machine running a Windows 10 virtual machine.
+The easiest way to package is to use a macOS machine running a Windows 10 virtual machine.
 Share the `xlsform-offline` folder on the Mac with Windows, then mount that folder as the Z drive with `pushd "\\vmware-host\Shared Folders\xlsform-offline\"`.

 1. In the macOS machine, run `./make-mac.sh` to build the Mac binary.
 1. In the Windows virtual machine, run `make-win.bat` to build the Windows binary.